Files

 2. Read CSV and Create Points

 Add a FeatureReader to the canvas and connect it to the Moai file.
-In the parameters have the format set to CSV, set the file path to the statues.csv, and the feature type to read is CSV.
+In the parameters, set the format to CSV, the file path to statues.csv, and the feature type to read as CSV.
 Expand Attribute and Geometry Handling, set the Accumulation Mode to Merge Initiator and Result, Conflict Resolution to Use Result, Ignore Nulls to No, and Geometry to Use Result.
-Add the VertexCreator to the canvas and connect it to the CSV output port of the FeatureReader.
-Have the Mode set to Replace with Point and the X and Y Values set to col0 and col1, respectively.
+Add the VertexCreator to the canvas and connect it to the FeatureReader's CSV output port.
+Set the Mode to Replace with Point and the X and Y Values to col0 and col1, respectively.

 Part 3: Make Draped Points